Illustration of a sytem usability scale.

 Step 4: Recruit Participants

-Selecting the right participants is crucial for an accurate assessment.
-Aim for a diverse group of users who represent your target audience.
-Typically, a sample size of at least 15 participants is recommended for usability testing with SUS.
-Ensure that participants are familiar with the product or service they are evaluating.
+It’s utterly crucial to pick the right participants, so aim for a diverse group of users who represent your target audience, and typically, a sample size of at least 15 participants is good for usability testing with SUS.

 Step 5: Administer the SUS Questionnaire

-When you administer the SUS questionnaire, ensure that participants complete it under conditions that simulate real-world usage.
-This might involve task-based scenarios or simply using the product as they typically would.
-Participants should provide their feedback honestly and without external influence.
+When you administer the SUS questionnaire, do make sure that participants complete it honestly and in conditions that simulate real-world usage—i.e., not in a “vacuum”—say, in task-based scenarios or their simply using the product as they typically would.

 Step 6: Calculate and Interpret SUS Scores

-After collecting responses, calculate the SUS test scores for each participant.
-SUS scores are standardized, and a score above 68 is generally considered above average.
-The higher the score, the better the usability.
-You can use the scores to compare different versions of your product or track changes in usability over time.
+After you’ve collected the responses, calculate the SUS test scores for each participant, and a score above 68 is generally considered above average.

 Practical Tips and Tricks for Using SUS